 Note the 100 to 1000x (20 to 30 dB) gain improvement below 100 MHz of the hybrid loop-Adcock element over an equivalently sized Adcock array.
 This is a significant achievement, enabling the creation of compelling direction finding antenna systems that can pack accurate 20 MHz to 6000 GHz DF capability into compact form factors.

 Check out the DF-A0120 manpack/mobile DF antenna that delivers better than 5 degrees DOA accuracy for Watson Watt processing in a 25" x 3.25" diameter RF package.
-Its lower 20-700 MHz band is constructed with a hybrid loop-Adcock array to enable practical DF operation in the tought to accomplish 20-100 MHz regime.
+Its lower 20-700 MHz band is constructed with a hybrid loop-Adcock array to enable practical DF operation in the tough to accomplish 20-100 MHz regime.
 A somewhat larger version of this design approach for vehicles, DF-A0111, provides even better H/VHF sensitivity.
 Each antenna can use Watson Watt or three channel correlative DF techniques and each contains internal band switching, RF chain calibration noise source, digital compass and GPS antenna.
 An impressive package of state-of-the-art RF electronics!
-Either of these DF antennas can achieve sub degree DOA accuracy when using correlative interferometric DF techniques.
+Either of these DF antennas can achieve sub-degree DOA accuracy when using correlative interferometric DF techniques.

-Should you like to find out more about this new technology, Let’s chat to align your needs with a great solution.
+Should you like to find out more about this exciting new technology, Let’s chat to align your needs with a great solution.